How to design quantum-jump trajectories via distinct master equation representations: Introduction

-While generalizations of MCWF for master equations with negative coefficients have been introduced \cite{Piilo2008,Piilo2009}, the possibility to extend the continuous-measurement interpretation beyond the realm of the CP-divisible evolutions has been extensively debated~\cite{Gambetta2003,Diosi2008,Wiseman2008}.
-Only very recently, a systematic approach to read the quantum-jump unraveling of non-CP-divisible evolutions in terms of continuous measurements has been put forward \cite{Jyrki-2020}.
-The approach relies on the definition of a proper rate operator \cite{Diosi1986,Diosi1988,Gisin1990} and has hence been named rate operator quantum jumps (ROQJ).
-It is associated with a continuous-measurement interpretation applying to any positive(P)-divisible dynamics \cite{Vacchini2011,Sabrina-PRL,Wissmann2015,Breuer2016}, i.e., dynamics that can be decomposed into intermediate maps which are positive, but not necessarily completely positive.
+While generalizations of MCWF for master equations with negative coefficients have been introduced \cite{Piilo2008,Piilo2009}, the possibility to extend the continuous-measurement picture beyond the realm of the CP-divisible evolutions has been extensively debated~\cite{Gambetta2003,Diosi2008,Wiseman2008}.
+Only very recently, a systematic approach has been put forward \cite{Jyrki-2020} to read the quantum-jump unraveling of non-CP-divisible evolutions in terms of continuous measurements.
+The approach relies on the definition of a proper rate operator \cite{Diosi1985,Diosi1986,Diosi1988,Gisin1990} and it has hence been named rate operator quantum jumps (ROQJ).
+It is associated with a continuous-measurement scheme applying to any positive(P)-divisible dynamics \cite{Vacchini2011,Sabrina-PRL,Wissmann2015,Breuer2016}, i.e., dynamics that can be decomposed into intermediate maps which are positive, but not necessarily completely positive.
+Such a scheme calls for an adjustment of the measurement apparatus conditioned on the previous sequence of outcomes, along the same lines of what happens in measurement-based feedback protocols \cite{Wiseman2010,Zhang2017,Gourgy2018,Martin2020,Magrini2021}.

 In this paper, we define a class of jump unravelings interpolating between and combining the advantages of MCWF and ROQJ.
 We exploit the freedom in dividing any master equation into a deterministic and a jump part, possibly even mixing the contributions from the Hamiltonian and the dissipative terms.
 Besides its conceptual interest, this allows us to simplify the numerical and experimental implementation of the trajectories.
 On the one hand, we can select a fixed set of post-jump states for a well-defined class of master equations.
 On the other, we can instead set a desired time-independent, non-Hermitian linear operator ruling the deterministic evolution, also in the presence of an external time-dependent driving on the open system.
-Importantly, our analysis also shows that, under a constraint on P-divisible dynamics known as dissipativity \cite{L}, there exist (infinitely) many unravelings that can be associated with positive rate operators, bringing along different continuous-measurement interpretations.
+Importantly, our analysis also shows that, under a constraint on P-divisible dynamics known as dissipativity \cite{L}, there exist (infinitely) many unravelings that can be associated with positive rate operators, bringing along different continuous-measurement schemes.